 In 1976, as a section of Maribyrnong Valley Park, Brimbank Park was opened to the public.
 The Maribyrnong River runs 55 metres below the western plains at the foot of a steep cliff.
 In this way, the park might be thought of as a huge amphitheatre, perfect for spectator sports like fishing, canoeing, bird viewing, kite flying, picnics, and contemplation.

 Things to Do:

-- Walk along the Australian Plant Trail and experience the colour and beauty of plants suitable for growing in the Keilor area.
+- Take a stroll along the Australian Plant Trail and take in the vibrant and beautiful flora that may be grown in the Keilor region.

 Montrose Community Playground

 Excellent All Abilities access; community playground constructed in 2008.
 This is the kind of playground where grownups and kids can have fun together, although Mom and Dad may have difficulties squeezing inside the little houses and shops.